AlephAlpha/factoriosrc/README.md

 ```bash
 cargo run --release -- 30 10 2 -x 1 -s "D2-"
 ```

-Currently it simply prints the intermediate results every 100000 steps to the standard output.
-So there may be a lot of output.

-If the search takes too long, you can press `Ctrl+C` to stop.

 The program is still work in progress, so the usage may change in the future.